Aqwerty321/ai_hackathon_judge/README.md

    pip install openai-whisper moviepy transformers
    ```
 - Without these packages, the analyzer falls back to cached transcripts and lightweight heuristics.
+- Submissions without a video file are supported; the analyzer reuses README/description text for clarity and sentiment estimates while leaving the rest of the pipeline intact.

 ### Text Analysis Extras